DenverCoder1/github-readme-streak-stats/README.md

 #### Option 1: Deploy to Vercel quickly with the Deploy button (recommended)

+> [!IMPORTANT]
+> Make sure that you host the **vercel** branch as otherwise you'll get the 404 error from Vercel.
+You can set the vercel branch as default after forking the repo.

 1. Click the Deploy button below

 [![][hspace]](#) [![Deploy with Vercel](https://i.imgur.com/Mb3VLCi.png)][verceldeploy]